In both cases, a single series of data is charted from the first two columns of line items (three in the case of a bubble chart) in your grid.

 - Determine a trend in the correlation of data.

-Apart from generic chart configuration options, scatter plot and bubble charts have unique configuration options and requirements.
+Apart from generic chart configuration options, scatter plot and bubble charts have additional configuration options and requirements.
 These include:

 - Define minimum and maximum values for the chart axes.